AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Introduction to OSS

-The image illustrates the software build process, highlighting that 80% of the architecture is composed of contributions from teams within the organization, third-party commercial entities, and the open-source community.
+The image illustrates the software build process, highlighting that 80% of the architecture involves contributions from teams within the organization, third-party commercial entities, and the open-source community.

-The image illustrates the software build process, highlighting the ubiquity of open-source integration, with a person interacting with a computer screen displaying gears and icons.
+The image illustrates the concept of the software build process, highlighting the ubiquity of open-source integration, with a person interacting with a computer screen displaying gears and icons.

 Note